Reid Flair: Personal life

 Fliehr was arrested on June 23, 2007, for assault and battery, and was released after posting bail.
 On March 4, 2009, Fliehr was arrested for driving while impaired in Mecklenburg County, North Carolina, and was released after posting $1000 in bail.
-Fliehr was arrested again on April 26, 2009.
-After crashing his car, police found black tar heroin inside it, and he faced felony charges.
+Fliehr was arrested again on April 26, 2009 after crashing his car, police found black tar heroin inside it, and he faced felony charges.
 He was also charged with driving while impaired, driving with a revoked license, and possession of drug paraphernalia, and was released after posting $15,000 in bail.
 He later overdosed twice in 2011.

-During the Ric Flair 30 for 30 special, Triple H revealed that Fliehr wanted to sign a developmental contract with WWE but failed two drug tests, the second one being announced and actually worse than the first test.
-Ric, in denial of his son's problems, told Triple H that he thought that Fliehr had gotten a "supplement from GNC" instead of being honest with himself of Fliehr's real problems.
-Ric later admitted during the 30 for 30 special that he felt that he may have been a best friend to Reid at times when Reid would have been better served with Ric acting as his father.
+During the Ric Flair 30 for 30 special, Triple H revealed that Fliehr wanted to sign a developmental contract with WWE but failed two drug tests.

 Death

-On March 29, 2013, Flair was found dead in bed at a Residence Inn in the SouthPark neighborhood of Charlotte, North Carolina.
+On March 29, 2013, Flair was found dead in bed at a Residence Inn by Marriott in the SouthPark neighborhood of Charlotte, North Carolina.
 He was 25 years old.
-On June 14, 2013, Flair's autopsy revealed that it was drug overdose of heroin and traces of two prescription tranquilizers, clonazepam, and alprazolam, which contributed to his death.
+On June 14, 2013, Flair's autopsy revealed that it was a drug overdose of heroin and traces of two prescription benzodiazepines: clonazepam, and alprazolam, which contributed to his death.

-On November 16, 2015, six days before Survivor Series, Reid's sister WWE Divas Champion Charlotte signed a contract to face Paige at the event.
-Charlotte proclaimed she was doing this for Reid as a tribute to him.
-Paige then mocked her by saying that "Your little baby brother, he didn't have much fight in him, did he?"
-It was later rumoured that WWE had not asked for permission from the Flair family to reference Reid's death, and had given no prior warning to his parents, although this has been disputed by several people within WWE.
-The angle was voted by Wrestling Observer Newsletter readers as the Most Disgusting Promotional Tactic of 2015.